SanaNGU/Generative-Adversarial-Networks-GANs--Specialization-Coursera-/Course1 :Build Basic Generative Adversarial Networks (GANs)/ReadMe.md

   - Implement nice vector arithmetic  properties

- ### then we come to the CNN architectur they used:
+ ### Then we come to the architectur that the paper has used:

   - All the pooling layers are replaced with strided convolutions in the discriminator and fractional strided convolutions in the generator (allowing the network to learn its own downsampling )